If you’re planning a trip to India with your family, you definitely should consider going to Chennai.

 Rows and rows of colorful street stalls will be sure to delight the whole family.
 Don’t forget your camera!

-The endangered Olive Ridley turtle come ashore during nesting season to lay their eggs.
+The endangered Olive Ridley turtle comes ashore to lay its eggs during nesting season.

-Every year, volunteers of the Students Sea Turtle Conservation Network collect the eggs and bring them to a hatchery to help them survive.
+Every year, the Students Sea Turtle Conservation Network volunteers collect the eggs and bring them to an incubator to help them survive.

-You can see the hatchlings being released in the evenings during March and April.
+The hatchlings are being released in the evenings during March and April.

-This is an event that is not to be missed by animal lovers and future marine biologists.
+This event is not to be missed by animal lovers and future marine biologists.

 So there you have it.